Transfer Data from iPhone to Samsung: Easy Guide

 Remember to check for any data that might not transfer automatically, like certain app data or settings.
 Double-check everything before you wipe your old phone.
 With these methods, you can make the switch without losing important information.
 Happy transferring!

-How do I transfer contacts from iPhone to Samsung?
+How do I transfer everything from iPhone to Samsung?

 Was this page helpful?